interledger/rfcs/0012-five-bells-ledger-api/0012-five-bells-ledger-api.md

 [Metadata URL Name]: #urls
 [RFC6570]: https://tools.ietf.org/html/rfc6570

-The Common Ledger API uses URLs as the main way of identifying and looking up resources in the API.
+The Five Bells Ledger API uses URLs as the main way of identifying and looking up resources in the API.
 These URLs should be formatted as valid _absolute URLs_ in accordance with the [WHATWG URL Living Standard](https://url.spec.whatwg.org/).
 The URLs SHOULD use the `https:` scheme, except for some [WebSocket][] paths that use the `wss:` scheme instead.
 In development or private subnetworks, `http:` and `ws:` are acceptable instead.

 The `urls` field of the [Get Ledger Metadata][] method returns a list of paths to other API methods.
 Each member of the `urls` field describes one path, which MUST be an HTTP(S)-formatted URL unless otherwise specified.
 Some paths contain [RFC6570][]-formatted variable sections in curly braces.
 The `urls` field MUST include all of the following: